FREE CONSULTATION

 • A continuous protective curved surface

 On certain smaller motorbikes, including motorized scooters, it is recommended to wear a helmet, but not required.
 This depends on the engine size and how fast the motor vehicle can go.
-If the scooter’s maximum speed is below 20 miles per hour, Buffalo motorcycle helmet laws do not apply.
+If the scooter’s maximum speed is below 20 miles per hour, New York motorcycle helmet laws do not apply.

 Legal Consequences of Not Wearing a Helmet